radianttap/CardPresentationController/README.md

 `CardAnimator` can only animate layout of its own subviews – `from` and `to` views included in `transitionContext`.
 Behavior and layout of the internal views of each UIVC you are presenting is up to you.
 (I still need to figure that out, as it's obvious from the example).

+Depending on the complexity of your UI, in may be impossible to make it work properly.
+Usually in cases where UIKit applies its own private API magic related to status / navigation bars.
+See `EmbeddedNCExample` where I have `UINavigationController` embedded inside ordinary `UIViewController`.
+This is very unusual UIVC stack which I would love to solve since I have project using just that.

 ## TODO